Click on the player below for a short audio recorded summary of our artist registration information:

 If you’ve been iso-dreaming up an event, an exhibition or even a physically distanced arena spectacular, we want to know about it.

 We’ve seen creativity flourish over the last few months.
 Crisis breeds innovation, and not only has the online space exploded with genre-bending projects, but artists are finding new ways to engage their audience in safe, inclusive and exciting ways.
-As restrictions begin to lift, and we start to imagine what comes next, we’re inviting you to share your vision of the future at the Melbourne Fringe Festival 2020 – after the hibernation’s over, how do we be better than before?
+As we start to imagine what comes next, we’re inviting you to share your vision of the future at the Melbourne Fringe Festival 2020 – after the hibernation’s over, how do we be better than before?

 Emerge into the new world with the Festival that celebrates creativity and diversity in all its glory.
 Online, in person, or a bit of both, we’re making space for your art – plus you’ll get to enjoy the warm embrace of our artistic community’s giant retractable arms.